Roman-Arcturus/Obsidian/RA-OV-Python/Concepts/ct03 Scope vs Lifetime.md

 - Loop variables are rebound in each iteration, but captured references may persist if stored elsewhere.
 - Returning a mutable object from a function gives the caller access to the same object, potentially creating side effects.

+### Explanation

+- Each bullet **derives directly** from the unified mental model.
+- Translates theory into **predictable, actionable rules**.
+- Directly supports safe patterns like **Defensive Closures** and **Pure Data Pipelines**:
+    - You now know exactly why closures can access objects after the function exits.
+    - You can reason about side effects when returning mutable objects.

 ---
 ## Common misconceptions